Two concepts beyond the above components also need to be understood: “Complement vs Contrast” and “My body likes your body”.

 Body & body

 Match body (weight, flavor intensity, complexity) of food with wine.
 Realize food is almost always dominant in the relationship.
 Food brings a texture and tactile component that wine can seldom overwhelm.
 It can help and hinder, but food tends to dominate.
-Don’t expect wine to rescue a crappy dish, unless you’ve gotten the guest drunk before it arrives.
-It’s very rare that body of wine and body work in opposites.
-You may say Champagne with XXX, but that’s not really fair as Champagne/Cava can go with about anything.
-I’ve had a Hatch green chili and chipotle rubbed ribeye that was fine with an extra dry Cava.
-But the bottle was already open...
+Don’t expect wine to rescue a badly executed dish, unless you’ve gotten the guest drunk before it arrives.
+It’s very rare that body of wine and body in food work well in opposition to each other.
+You may say Champagne with XXX, but that’s not really fair as Champagne/Cava can go with about anything due to its light body and high acid.
+We’ve had a Hatch green chili and chipotle rubbed ribeye that was fine with a Brut Cava.

 Complement vs Contrast